encodis/xpants/docs/apply-transform.md

 The *xslt* attribute can be used in one of two ways:

 -   Primarily it can be used to specify a relative or absolute path to a stylesheet (e.g. `xslt="./my-stylesheets/convert.xsl"`).

 -   However, it can also be used to specify default stylesheets in the XPantS XSLT Library.
-If the attribute value contains no path related information (e.g. `xslt="filter-svrl"`) then the macro will try to locate a stylesheet with that name and the extension “.xsl” in the **com/encodis/xpants/xslt** resource (i.e. in the XPantS jar file).
-    So specifying `xslt="filter-svrl"` will make the macro try and load the resource **com/encodis/xpants/xslt/filter-svrl.xsl**.
+If the attribute value contains no path related information (e.g. `xslt="remove-comments"`) then the macro will try to locate a stylesheet with that name and the extension “.xsl” in the **com/encodis/xpants/xslt** resource (i.e. in the XPantS jar file).
+So specifying `xslt="remove-comments"` will make the macro try and load the resource **com/encodis/xpants/xslt/remove-comments.xsl**.

 ## Usage